juichigatsu/BDE_FINALS/README.md

 Sends data to Kafka.

-Automatically writes each record to MongoDB for long-term storage.
+Writes each record to MongoDB for historical storage.

 2. Dashboard (app.py)
-Provides two main views:
+Two main views are provided:
 Real-Time Streaming
 Consumes messages from Kafka.